 Turnitin’s New AI-Detection Only Works with ChatGPT

-Furthermore, Turnitin’s AI-Detection only works with ChatGPT versions 3 and 3.5 (it may not work with other generative text tools like Google Bard, AI-Writer, or Ryter).
-Just a few weeks ago, OpenAI announced the release of GPT-4, and Turnitin claims that future updates to their AI-Detection software will address this version as well.
+Currently, Turnitin’s AI-Detection only works with ChatGPT versions 3 and 3.5 (it may not work with other generative text tools like Google Bard, Bing Chat, AI-Writer, or Ryter).
+OpenAI already provides paid access to GPT-4, and Turnitin claims that future updates to their detection software will address this version as well.

-CIRT is working closely with several units on campus to consider a response to the advent of AI and AI-detections tools in the classroom and to develop guidance UNF instructors.
+Instead of relying on AI-Detection, CIRT is working closely with several units on campus to consider a response to the advent of AI and AI-detections tools in the classroom and to develop guidance for UNF instructors.
 These units include ITS, the Dean of Students, the Office of Faculty Excellence, the Writing Program & Center, and CIRT’s Instructional Design team.

 In the meantime, CIRT is happy to provide several resources to help navigate this technology.
 First, you may find it useful to review the resources available from the University of Missouri, which has been a forerunner on this subject.
 We also recommend reaching out to your department’s Instructional Designer Liaison to discuss new assessment strategies that account for student/AI collaboration.

 Finally, if you believe a student has committed Academic Misconduct by violating a class or University policy, please contact the Dean of Students.